The-Animonculory/DogeCraft/RULES.md

 * Drama, politics, and religion in the chat are prohibited.

 * Do not modify other players’ builds without their consent.

-> By joining the server, you agree to have read these rules and agree to them.